Geocaching Adventure 2023 – Are You Puzzled Yet?

 The Veterans Way walk now features The Kindness Book by Todd Parr (the author’s website is here).
 The story emphasizes the importance of kindness in our daily lives.
 This story is especially important during these virus distracting times.
 Hikers should enter the Veterans Way walk at the entrance behind the playground.
 The walk finishes near Darrow Road.

 The Bicentennial Woods walk tells the story of The Happy Tree and the Bee by C.E.
 King, about the formation of a long friendship and its importance in nature.
 The walk starts at the Victoria Parkway entrance and finishes near Stow Road.

 The walks were originally installed in 2016 with the idea that families with young children could take a stroll through the park while reading a book at the same time.
 The Story Walk displays have recently been upgraded and improved with new, more durable, weather-resistant materials.
 And new stories are on display.

 Meredith Zaffrann, HCER Director, says “The Story Walk is a great partnership with Friends of Hudson Parks and a great asset to the Hudson community.
 I enjoy providing a fun element to the trails that everyone can enjoy while being outside.
 We are also grateful to The Learned Owl for helping HCER with providing the books.”

-Books are selected by the HCER staff, and are changed 3-4 times a year.
+Books are selected by the HCER staff, and are changed throughout the year.
 It’s a long process because they have to ensure the books fit the specs of the story boards.
 There are 16 story board displays in each park.
 The staff tries to choose a variety of books that the whole family can enjoy.

 Readers who would like to submit a great Story Walk book can contact HCER at 330-653-1210 or email HCER@hudson.edu.